-If you want, you can study an advanced topic of your choice related to the course and give a seminar presentation to the class (10 min presentation + 5 min questions).
-If you attend the seminar and give a successful presentation gives one bonus point for the exam.
+If you want, you can study an advanced topic of your choice related to the course and give a seminar presentation to the class (10 min in total for presentation and questions).
+If you attend the seminar and give a successful presentation you will get one bonus point for the exam.
 If you want to give a presentation, ask the course responsible to approve of the topic in advance.